dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies2101.md

 need it.
 This is an old Windows trick that works even when you drag across modules.

-You know you’re dragging a copy when your mouse pointer shows a plus symbol
+You know you're dragging a copy when your mouse pointer shows a plus symbol

 next to it, as shown in Figure 22-3.